OpenDSA/OpenDSA/RST/en/Glossary.rst

       list implementation becomes more space efficent, while as the list becomes less full below this point, the linked list implementation becomes more space efficient.

+   breadth-first search
+     A :term:`graph` :term:`traversal` algorithm.
+     As the name implies, all immediate :term:`neighbors <neighbor>` for a :term:`node` are :term:`visited <visit>` before any more-distant nodes are visited.
+     BFS is driven by a :term:`queue`.
+     A start vertex is placed on the queue.
+     Then, until the queue is empty, a node is taken off the queue, visited, and and then any :term:`unvisited` neighbors are placed onto the queue.

    BST
       Abbreviation for :term:`binary search tree`.